-Midwestern states hold their own industry niches as well, with Iowa named the national leader in renewable energy by the American Council on Renewable Energy.
-Indiana earned one of the best education grades in the country from the American Legislative Exchange Council, making this state a great place to study as a future teacher.
+Midwestern states hold their own industry niches as well.
+Along with, Iowa named the national leader in renewable energy by the American Council on Renewable Energy.
+Indiana also earned one of the best education grades in the country from the American Legislative Exchange Council.
+Making this state a great place to study as a future teacher.

 4. Midwest roots run deep

 When looking for internships or mentoring opportunities, corporate hospitality and empowerment are key.
 And the Midwest has plenty of both.
-Heart-of-the-country students should expect to be invited to professors’ and mentors’ homes for meals, to make some of their best friends (and career connections) in their first jobs, and to stay in touch with other alumni for life.
+In addition, heart-of-the-country students should expect to be invited to professors’ and mentors’ homes for meals.
+To make some of their best friends (and career connections) in their first jobs, and to stay in touch with other alumni for life.

 To explore Midwestern schools for yourself, search colleges by region at https://bigfuture.collegeboard.org/college-search.